Thermal neutral zone: In humans

 The skin has a huge capacity to accept blood flow resulting in a range of 1ml/100g of skin/min, to 150ml/100g/min.
 Its metabolic requirements are very low and hence it only requires a very small fraction of the heart's output to maintain its own growth and metabolism.
 In temperate environments the blood flow to the skin is much higher than required for metabolism, the determining factor is the need for the body to get rid of its heat.
 In fact, skin can survive for long periods of time (hours) with sub-physiological blood flow and oxygenation, and, as long as this is followed by a period of good perfusion, necrosis will not occur.

 In temperate environments there is room to increase or decrease blood flow to the skin dramatically.
 This is achieved by way of special arrangements in the vascular beds of the skin.
 There are significant numbers of extra vessels, especially in the extremities with their large surface areas (hands, ears, toes etc.).
 These are direct connections between artery and vein which bypass nourishing capillaries, and are controlled by the sympathetic nervous system.
 These shunts are normally mostly closed, but opening them up allows the skin to become engorged with blood, and because these vessels have low resistance, the blood flow through them is brisk.
 Conversely, when blood supply to the skin must be reduced these shunts can be closed and furthermore, the normal mechanism of vasoconstriction of arterioles, can dramatically reduce perfusion of the skin.

 Across species

 Different species have different temperatures of their thermal neutral zones.

-In dogs, the thermoneutral zone ranges from 20–30 C. Domestic cats have a considerably higher thermoneutral zone, ranging between 30 and 38 °C.
+In dogs, the thermoneutral zone ranges from 20–30 C. Domestic cats have a considerably higher thermoneutral zone, ranging between 30–38 C.

 In horses, the lower critical temperature is 5 °C while the upper critical temperature depends on the definition used.
 Their thermoneutral zone is roughly 5–30 C.

 In mice, the lower critical temperature and upper critical temperature can be the same, creating a thermoneutral point instead of a thermoneutral zone.
 This point varies throughout the day depending on whether the mouse is in the active dark phase (33 °C) or the resting light phase (29 °C).